This section provides information on WordPress and PHP sessions.

-Due to how caching and sessions work, sessions need to be uncached to work properly, and it is impossible use cached content when there are sessions in place.
-It would be best to use a cookie based solution to avoid a performance hit from uncached session pages.
+Due to how caching and sessions work, sessions must be uncached to work correctly, and it is impossible to use cached content when there are sessions in place.
+It is best to use a cookie-based solution to avoid a performance hit from uncached session pages.

-Symptoms of this issue shows when the header is inspected, you will see that the session cookie is always set on every page load:
+Evidence of this issue can be detected by inspecting the header.
+The session cookie is always set on every page load:

 Set-Cookie: SESS1234XXXXXXXXXXXXXX path=/; domain=.example.pantheonsite.io; HttpOnly

-The best way to determine which plugin or theme is not allowing caching is to search your site's plugin and theme code for the
+The best way to determine which plugin or theme is preventing caching is to search your site's plugin and theme code for the

 session_start() PHP function: